afbarnard/proportion-test/README.md

 a dump of some code I was working with a few years ago that might be useful or relevant to someone.

-The code implements testing an observed proportion against a null distribution.
+The Prolog code implements testing an observed proportion against a null distribution.
 Both binomial and chi-square tests are implemented.
 The code also includes an experimental/prototypical xUnit testing framework for Prolog and a foreign function interface to C implementations of the